- Event Resources

 EXAMPLES AND TEMPLATES

 Below you will find templates and documents that may be of assistance for your club/event.
 Please note that these are generic templates/documents and you will need to alter them to be specific to your club/event requirements.
 The documents are not intended as legal advice to cover club/event activities.
-The templates are offered on a ‘no liability’ basis and we recommend the club/event seek independent advice from legal professionals and associated parties (e.g. local police, council) with regard to particular events and activities for your club/event:
+The templates are offered on a ‘no liability’ basis and we recommend the club/event seek independent advice from Health and Safety professionals, legal professionals and associated parties (e.g. local police, council) with regard to particular events and activities for your club/event:

 See also Commissaire Resources